 View examples & code on how to make your variable font interactive

-While color fonts and variable fonts are supported by program’s such as Adobe Illustrator and Photoshop, variable color fonts are not.
+While color fonts and variable fonts are supported by Adobe Creative Cloud, variable color fonts are not.
 These programs will only show a placeholder character when loaded.
-Although this character will be variable, the color table will be inactive.
+Although this character will be variable, the colours will be unavailable.

 The tech is new, the adventure big!
 The surface of what’s possible hasn’t been scraped yet, so let’s continue this adventure together!
 Have a go with the asset pack, and hope this condensed writeup was of help!
 If you have questions, feel free to reach out by mail, or contact me on Mastodon.